mk-fg/name-based-routing-policy-controller/README.rst

   Potential quirks when doing that can be:

-  - Changing check types for host(s) while these checks are running might cause addr-check and host state to be set based on check-type/result info from when the check was started, but should be fixed by the next check after that.
+  - Changing check types for host(s) while these checks are running might cause address and host state to be set based on type/result info from when that check was started, which should be fixed by the next run.

   - If this script is used with giant lists/DBs or on a slow host/storage (like an old RPi1 with slow SD card under I/O load), db transactions can